PyVRP/PyVRP/docs/source/setup/why_pyvrp.rst

 .. note::
    The following table does not include OR-Tools, by design: OR-Tools can be used to implement essentially any feature you want, but *you* need to do the implementation.
-   This approach offers tremendous flexibility, at the cost of (significant) implementation work.
+   That approach offers tremendous flexibility, at the cost of (significant) implementation work.

 .. list-table::
    :header-rows: 1